 Seyi Akiwowo

-Seyi Akiwowo is a multi-award-winning founder and CEO of Glitch, a charity on a mission to end online abuse.
+Seyi Akiwowo is a multi-award-winning founder and governance architect.

 Twitter: @seyiakiwowo